Improving Your Listening Skills: A Comprehensive Assessment

 Section 2: Scenario-Based Questions

-Read the following scenarios and select the response that best represents how you would handle the situation.
+Read the following scenarios and select the best response to how you would handle the situation.

 Scenario 1: